goshevs/mariadbSpiderHPC/README.md

-# Scripts for running containerized instances of distributed
-MariaDB on HPC infrastructure
+# Scripts for running containerized distributed MariaDB on HPC infrastructure

 ## Introduction